inQWIRE/SQIR/README.md

 ## Setup

-To compile SQIR and VOQC, you will need [Coq](https://coq.inria.fr/) and the [Coq Interval package](http://coq-interval.gforge.inria.fr/).
+To compile SQIR and VOQC, you will need [Coq](https://coq.inria.fr/), [QuantumLib](https://github.com/inQWIRE/QuantumLib), and (optionally) the [Coq Interval package](http://coq-interval.gforge.inria.fr/).
 We strongly recommend using [opam](https://opam.ocaml.org/doc/Install.html) to install Coq and `opam switch` to manage Coq versions.
-We currently support Coq **versions 8.12-8.14**.
+We currently support Coq **versions 8.12-8.15**.
 If you run into errors when compiling our proofs, first check your version of Coq (`coqc -v`).

 Assuming you have opam installed (following the instructions in the link above), follow the steps below to set up your environment.
 ```